AlexisMrl/HegelLab/README.md

 - new: renaming devices.

-Note that sweep and live view for higher than two swept device is currently not supported.
+Note: that sweep and live view for higher than two swept device is currently not supported.

+Note 2: you can wrap a device with a Ramping/Scaling/Limit device with `create device`.
+BUT, it is only possible one time: i.e. you can't wrap a wrapped device.
+This is a known limitation.
+I couldn't find a good design to implement infinite wrapping correctly, but if i (or someone) do, i'd like to make it possible.

-## Packages
+# Packages
 Need a Python3 installation of PyHegel and the package `pyqtgraph` in version `>=0.12.3`.

-## Installation (wip)
+# Installation (wip)

 Installation procecure python 3, PyHegel and HegelLab:
 ```py